AcceleratedLinux/accelerated-linux/linux/tools/bpf/bpftool/Documentation/bpftool-link.rst

 		  zero or more named attributes, some of which depend on type of link.

+		  Since Linux 5.8 bpftool is able to discover information about processes that hold open file descriptors (FDs) against BPF links.
+On such kernels bpftool will automatically emit this information as well.

 	**bpftool link pin** *LINK* *FILE*
 		  Pin link *LINK* as *FILE*.